ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 ![adminpw9](images/adminpw9.png){.thumbnail}

-We advise you to use the virtual keyboard when typing passwords in this interface.
+We advise you to use the virtual keyboard when typing passwords in this interface to avoid mistakes.

 ## Go further